Baseboard Alternatives

 This option is a mixture between the reglet trim style and a regular baseboard.
 The inlet is a couple of inches up the wall, creating the illusion of a traditional baseboard without the additional installation or hassle.

 This adds dimension and looks modern.
 You can keep the paint color consistent all the way down for a fresh look, or you can make them separate colors to make it look similar to a regular baseboard.
 There are different material options.
-The “baseboard” element can be consistent materials with the floor to limit discrepancies or the same color as the wall for a clean look.
+The “baseboard” material can be consistent with the floor to limit discrepancies or the same color as the wall for a clean look.

 Shiplap